ustutt-ipvs-vs/schedule_augmentation_MKFirm/README.md

 ## Requirements
 - Boost: used to build our shuffle graphs
-- OpenMPI: used to exchange elite solutions across multiple processes
+- nlohmann_json: used to read input data.
-- nlohmann_json (optional): used to read JSP benchmark data.
-If you do not want this dependency, you cannot compile our JSP benchmarks and should disable the *BENCHMARKING* flag during compilation.

 ## Install requirements
 Only tested with Linux / WSL.